estuary/flow/site/docs/reference/Connectors/capture-connectors/SQLServer/amazon-rds-sqlserver.md

 ## Supported versions and platforms

-This connector supports SQL Server 2017 and later on major cloud providers.
+This connector will work on both hosted deployments and all major cloud providers.
+It is designed for databases using any version of SQL Server which has CDC support, and is regularly tested against SQL Server 2017 and up.

 ## Prerequisites